Diane Keaton: 1968–1979: The Godfather films and stardom with Annie Hall

 In 1970, Keaton appeared in a deodorant commercial for Hour After Hour.
 That same year, she made her film debut in Lovers and Other Strangers.
 She followed with guest roles on the television series Love, American Style; Night Gallery; and Mannix.

 Keaton's breakthrough role came two years later when she was cast as Kay Adams, the girlfriend and eventual wife of Michael Corleone (played by Al Pacino) in Francis Ford Coppola's 1972 film The Godfather.
 Coppola noted that he first noticed Keaton in Lovers and Other Strangers, and cast her because of her reputation for eccentricity that he wanted her to bring to the role (Keaton claimed that at the time she was commonly referred to as "the kooky actress" of the film industry).
 Her performance in the film was loosely based on her real-life experience of making the film, both of which she described as being "the woman in a world of men."
 The Godfather was an unparalleled critical and financial success, becoming the highest-grossing film of the year and winning the 1972 Academy Award for Best Picture.

-Two years later, she reprised her role as Kay Adams in The Godfather Part II.
+She reprised her role as Kay Adams in The Godfather Part II (1974).
 She was initially reluctant, saying, "At first, I was skeptical about playing Kay again in the Godfather sequel.
 But when I read the script, the character seemed much more substantial than in the first film."
 In Part II, her character changed dramatically, becoming more embittered about her husband's criminal empire.
 Even though Keaton received widespread exposure from the films, some critics felt that her character's importance was minimal.
 Time wrote that she was "invisible in The Godfather and pallid in The Godfather Part II, but according to Empire magazine, Keaton "proves the quiet lynchpin which is no mean feat in [the] necessarily male dominated films."

 Keaton's other notable films of the 1970s included many collaborations with Woody Allen.
 She played many eccentric characters in several of his comic and dramatic films, including Sleeper; Love and Death; Interiors; Manhattan; Manhattan Murder Mystery and the film version of Play It Again, Sam, directed by Herbert Ross.
 Allen credited Keaton as his muse during his early film career.
 In 1976, Keaton starred Off-Broadway in the world premier of the Israel Horovitz play Primary English Class at Circle in the Square Theatre.
 The New York Times review noted, "Keaton gives a delightful portrait of a woman sinking slowly out of control."